HL7/patient-reported-outcomes/source/pages/pro-overview.md

 #### Abstract Model for administering IRT based (Adaptive or CAT) Questionnaires

-Figure 3 below shows the abstract model, actors and the data flows for the administration of Basic Questionnaires.
+Figure 3 below shows the abstract model, actors and the data flows for the administration of IRT Based Questionnaires.
 The actors and their interactions are outlined in the next few paragraphs.

 {% include img.html img="pro-abstract-model-adaptive.png" caption="Figure 3: Abstract Model for Adaptive Questionnaires " %}